What to watch in third quarter earnings from U.S. companies

 (GRAPHIC: US S&P 500 profit performance since 2015 - here)

-Sector-wise, a rough quarter is expected for technology companies .SPLRCT, whose shares have led the market’s ascent this year but overall are seen posting a 7.6% drop in third-quarter earnings, with Micron Technology’s (MU.O) results expected to be a particularly big drag on the group, according to Refinitiv.
+Sector-wise, a rough quarter is expected for technology companies, whose shares have led the market’s ascent this year but overall are seen posting a 7.6% drop in third-quarter earnings, with Micron Technology’s results expected to be a particularly big drag on the group, according to Refinitiv.

-Materials .SPLRCM and energy .SPNY, two cyclical sectors that are particularly sensitive to the overall economy as well as the trade dispute, also are forecasted to post big year-over-year declines in earnings.
+Materials and energy, two cyclical sectors that are particularly sensitive to the overall economy as well as the trade dispute, also are forecasted to post big year-over-year declines in earnings.
 The biggest U.S. banks are also expected to report a slight earnings dip.

 (GRAPHIC: Expected third-quarter results by sector - here)